FORT LAUDERDALE ESTATE PLANNING

 Powers of Attorney

 The power of attorney is a document where one person authorizes another to act on his behalf.
-The power of attorney is not useful in allowing a busy or absentee party to act in her place, making business or financial transactions much easier to complete.
+The power of attorney is useful in allowing a busy or absentee party to act in her place, making business or financial transactions much easier to complete.
 Additionally, the power of attorney is useful in the event that a person becomes disabled or incapacitated, minimizing the disruption of financial transactions.